 - These coconut flour crepes are delicious served with either sweet or savory fillings.

 - These vegan applesauce muffins are a satisfying, make-ahead breakfast.

 - This chickpea flour omelette is a tasty, vegan version of the classic breakfast dish.

-- These blackberry muffins are vegan, gluten free, and refined sugar free.
+- These vegan, gluten-free blackberry muffins are filling and delicious.

 - 1/2 cup rolled oats

-- 2 teaspoons maple syrup or honey (for a lower sugar version you can omit or reduce it.
+- 2 teaspoons maple syrup (for a lower sugar version you can omit or reduce it.
 Or if you prefer it sweeter you can increase the amount to your taste)

 - 1/4 teaspoon ground cinnamon

 - Add the rolled oats, plant-based milk, maple syrup, cinnamon, and salt to a bowl or container.

 - Add the optional chia seeds, if desired.